noble-assets/ibc/spec/app/ics-021-permissioned-token-transfer/README.md

 }
 ```

-### Closing handshake
+#### Channel Closing Flow

 // todo who can initiate channel close? just host? should mirror be able to exit as well (probably not). why would hosts want to close? should we have conditions that all AllowedChannels store should be empty (wrt channels on that chain) to be able to close.
 If not, Should we only allow the close of the channel if there are no ics20tokens of denom across the channel?
+Is this entrypoint hit when an ordered channels is closed due to timeout? will need to address channel closure due to client expiry anyway

 ```typescript
 function onChanCloseInit(
   portIdentifier: Identifier,